Child Care Subsidy: Need Factor Examples – Work

 Example 1

 Joey and Rachel visited the DHS office to apply for child care benefits for their two school-age children, Angel and Caleb.
-Angel and Caleb attend a traditional school.
 Rachel is employed at the local library and Joey is self-employed as a contractor.
 They both earn more than minimum wage and work from 8:00 a.m. to 5:00 p.m.

-Joey and Rachel meet the need factor for child care benefits because they are both employed and meet the minimum wage rule.
-Coding for both school-age children will be Blended Traditional 23.
+Joey and Rachel meet the need factor for child care benefits because they are both employed over 20 hours a week and meet the minimum wage rule.
+Coding for both school-age children will be Blended 23.

 Example 2